Our mission: Preserving the Treasures of the Past as an Investment for the Future.

 OUR SOCIETY'S HISTORY

-The town of Wells was settled in the 1640s and incorporated in 1653.
+The Town of Wells was settled in the 1640s and incorporated in 1653.
 Three hundred years later, perhaps inspired by all the Tricentennial celebrations, a group of Wells residents saw the need to preserve the town's rich history.
-Together they formed the Wells Historical Society on March 15, 1954.
-(Ogunquit was part of Wells at the time.)
+Together they formed the Historical Society of Wells & Ogunquit on March 15, 1954.
 Initial funds for the Society were provided by the sale of the 300th Anniversary Booklet.

 Early membership included 25-30 people with three to five meetings a year, alternating between the Fireman’s Hall in Ogunquit Village and the Wells Town Hall.
 Programs included a series of research papers on local history, prepared by Society members.
 These papers were later used by Esselyn Perkins for her two-volume publication Wells, The Frontier Town of Maine (1970).